allegroai/clearml-server/README.md

 **As the latest version of ClearML Server uses Elasticsearch 7.10+ with JDK15, it is not affected by these vulnerabilities.**

-As a precaution, we've added the mitigation recommended by ElasticSearch to our latest [docker-compose.yml](https://github.com/allegroai/clearml-server/blob/cfccbe05c158b75e520581f86e9668291da5c70a/docker/docker-compose.yml#L42) file.
+As a precaution, we've upgraded the ES version to 7.16.2 and added the mitigation recommended by ElasticSearch to our latest [docker-compose.yml](https://github.com/allegroai/clearml-server/blob/cfccbe05c158b75e520581f86e9668291da5c70a/docker/docker-compose.yml#L42) file.

 While previous Elasticsearch versions (5.6.11+, 6.4.0+ and 7.0.0+) used by older ClearML Server versions are only susceptible to the information leakage vulnerability
 (which in any case **does not permit access to data within the Elasticsearch cluster**),